 For contracts where progress billings exceed contract costs incurred to date plus recognised profits less recognised losses, the surplus is shown as contract liabilities.
 Amounts received before the related work is performed are included in the consolidated statement of financial position, as a liability, as amounts received in excess of work completed.
-Contract liabilities are disclosed as "Amounts received in excess of work completed" under note 8, and "Amounts due to contract customers" on the Statement of Financial Position.
+Contract liabilities are disclosed as "Amounts received in excess of work completed" under note 8, and "Amounts due to contract customers" in the statement of financial position.

-Amounts billed for work performed but not yet paid by the customer are included in the consolidated statement of financial position under amounts due to contract customers, as "Amounts receivable on contracts" and "Retentions receivable".
+Amounts billed for work performed but not yet paid by the customer are included in the consolidated statement of financial position under amounts due to contract customers, as "Amounts receivable on contracts" and "Betentions receivable"

 In limited circumstances, contracts may be materially impacted by a client's actions such that the Group is unable to complete the contracted works at all or in the manner originally forecast.
 This may include dispute resolution procedures under the relevant contract and/ or litigation.
 In these circumstances the assessment of the project outcome, whilst following the basic principles becomes more judgmental.
-Refer to note 40 (Critical accounting estimates and judgements) regarding revenue recognition and contract accounting.
+Refer to note 40 regarding revenue recognition and contract accounting.